Skip to main content

 If the authentication completes successfully, the final result will contain the attributes that were requested.

-For a feature description of the MRTD check, see the About page.
+For a feature description, see the About page.

-Here is an example request body for an authentication with the Phone flow:
+Here is an example request body for an authentication with the Phone feature:

 {